A GEM ON THE ISLAND OF BORNEO

-If you are going to Malaysia, you might want to see this gem on the island of Borneo in Sabah.
+If you are going to Malaysia, and want to see a bit of East Malaysia, you might want to visit this gem on the island of Borneo in Sabah.
 I vacationed here recently and was pleasantly surprised to find it is rich in natural beauty.
 I’m talking about the beautiful Kota Kinabalu.
 It has a diverse wildlife, a coral reef and Mount Kinabalu, which is the highest peak in Malaysia, listed as a natural world heritage site.
-It is also a very beautiful holiday location, with heaps on offer.
+It is also a perfect holiday location, with plenty on offer.

-We stayed in a lovely apartment at the fabulous Imago Complex which I booked online.
+We stayed in a lovely spacious apartment at the fabulous Imago Complex which I booked online.
 It had everything you could possibly want for a very comfortable stay – two huge swimming pools, a gym, kids’ playground, restaurants, cinema and the best shopping centre in the city.
 To top it all off, the view of the water and golf course from our rental apartment was awesome.
 The balcony was a favourite spot to sit and take it all in with a cool drink.

 A favourite hangout just downstairs was a restaurant/cafe/bar called Souled Out, for lunch, dinner or drinks, with live entertainment in the evenings.
 International cuisine is served here, as well as local fare and the staff are very friendly.
 If you love cocktails, which I do, then this is the place, as they are reasonably priced and they claim to have the best Mojito in town.
 After being tried and tested by yours truly, I thoroughly concur.